georgeoneill/DAiSS-Wizard/README.md

+**Update 01 Jun 23:** DAiSS Wizard's development has been moved into the [DAiSS toolbox](https://github.com/spm/spm/tree/main/toolbox/DAiSS) itself. **This branch will be made read only and no longer maintained**

 # DAiSS Wizard
 [DAiSS](http://github.com/spm/DAiSS/), the SPM toolbox for volumetric source analysis of M/EEG data is powerful, but the learning curve to scripting with it is steep.
 This set of helper scripts and tutorials aim to resolve that.